How to Build Your Trading Career from Inexperience to Mastery

 Why a Career in Trading?

 The first thing you need to do before you put on your trader’s hat is to ask yourself what exactly you want that’s led you to pursue a potential career in trading.
 One of the main reasons people try out trading is because it offers independence.
-You’ll no longer have a demanding, unappreciative boss breathing down your neck, scrutinizing your every move.
+You’ll no longer have a demanding, unappreciative boss breathing down your neck, scrutinizing your every move, nor will you have clients to serve.
 Sounds good, doesn’t it?

 While in theory, ditching your overseer sounds incredibly good, it’s often the first step towards falling into the motivationless and planless day.
 Though you might resent your employer, they offer you a framework with set tasks at set times.
 When people are freed from these constraints, they often find themselves lost.
 If you’re going to trade, you need to be ready to enforce strict discipline and order on yourself.